Glenn McQueen: Personal life

 McQueen graduated from Sheridan College in 1985.
 He was sent by Sheridan on a scholarship to the New York Institute of Technology Computer Graphics Lab, where he worked as head of the 3D production department, which made film effects, television commercials, and scientific visuals.

-In 1994, he moved to Pixar, partly due to his interest in Toy Story and his respect for John Lasseter, where he supervised the animation on Pixar's early successes, including Toy Story, A Bug's Life, Toy Story 2, and Monsters, Inc.
+In 1994, he moved from Pacific Data Images to Pixar, partly due to his interest in Toy Story and his respect for John Lasseter, where he supervised the animation on Pixar's early successes, including the aforementioned Toy Story, A Bug's Life, Toy Story 2, and Monsters, Inc.

 McQueen also served as a member of the Academy of Motion Picture Arts and Sciences in Hollywood.
 He and his wife, Terry, had a daughter.

 Death

 In December 2001, McQueen was diagnosed with melanoma, but he stated that he would continue working at Pixar.
 He died on October 29, 2002, at his home in Berkeley, California, at the age of 41, from complications of the disease.
-His death occurred during the production of Finding Nemo, which is dedicated to him.
-His former colleagues also paid homage by naming the main character in the film Cars Lightning McQueen.
+His death occurred during production of Finding Nemo, which was dedicated to him.
+His former colleagues also paid homage by naming the main character in Cars as Lightning McQueen.

 Legacy

 McQueen has admirers all over the world for his work and has been hailed as one of the best animators in the field.
 Pixar co-founder John Lasseter called McQueen "a great animator, a great friend and a fantastic family man" and "the heart and soul of our animation department", and also said that "Glenn is not gone from us.
 He’s still alive in all of us."

 Pixar opened a new studio in 2009 in Vancouver, British Columbia, which would be named the Glenn McQueen Pixar Animation Center to honor McQueen.
 It was planned to be around 20000 sqft and be located in the downtown area of Vancouver.
 The studio focused on producing short films and television episodes based on Pixar characters.
-Job qualifications were released in 2009 and the studio opened in spring 2010, producing many shorts including Small Fry (2011) and Partysaurus Rex (2012).
+Job qualifications were released in 2009 and the studio opened in spring 2010, producing many shorts, including Small Fry (2011) and Partysaurus Rex (2012).

 In October 2013, the studio was closed down in order to re-focus Pixar's efforts at its main headquarters.